Rachitgarg56/sspweb_replit/README.md

 ### Running on Replit

 **No setup needed!** The project automatically detects Replit and configures itself:
-- Runs on port 5000
+- Runs on port 5000 using `npm run dev:replit`
 - Auto-detects environment via `REPL_ID`
 - Uses your configured Replit Secrets

 Just click "Run" and you're good to go!
+The workflow is pre-configured to use the correct command.

 ### Running Locally